Remarks apropos of your humble narrator

 With over 3000 faculty, there is a lot of knowledge holed up in New Brunswick, Camden, & Newark, but the common reference material for that knowledge — the CV — is often a very computer-unfriendly medium when searching for expertise in a field.
 Word documents, PDFs, Mathematica-generated images [and though I can’t remember the name now, some programming/layout language that lets you output to PDF that the engineering faculty was gaga about]; they all made media relations and other faculty-search needs almost impossible to fulfill.

-So we built a new way to store CVs, which was quite unpopular (though thankfully it wasn’t my job to convince people of the obvious benefits to such a program).
+So we built a new way to store and search CVs, which was quite unpopular (though thankfully it wasn’t my job to convince people of the obvious benefits to such a program).

 This was my first large-scale deployment of an ASP.NET site.
-My tasks were to bug-test previously written code and write new code across the spectrum of technologies we adopted, including the aforementioned programming language as well as HTML, CSS, and large doses of Javascript/AJAX (some using jQuery, but plenty written from scratch).
+My tasks were to bug-test previously written code and write new code to improve usability through tools such as semantic HTML, CSS, and large doses of Javascript/AJAX (some using jQuery, but plenty written from scratch).

 In 2003, I went to my first basement show in New Brunswick.
 The Pine played, and my life changed (I don’t give The Pine all the credit, though…).
 Eventually Roger (singer and guitarist) and I began a casual correspondence (pen pals?), and when the Pine came to the east coast a second time, I hosted them (with the help of my best friends and roommates) during their NY/NJ stay.
 Eventually the subject of websites (my specialty) came up.